Here you go! My 3 month and one week Mandarin video!

 - Do you need to be rich to travel the world?
 (Quite a similar post)

-- The Captain Jack Sparrow approach to language learning (RANDOM - Quite a similar post)
+- What's the hardest language in the world?
+(RANDOM - Quite a similar post)